Funding

 Studentships

-Cambridge Trust and Clare Hall Coales and Key Masters Studentships
+Cambridge Trust and Clare Hall Boak Masters Studentship

-In collaboration with the Cambridge Trust Masters Studentship programme, Clare Hall is pleased to offer two co-funded studentships for entry in 2025 to students from any discipline.
+In collaboration with the Cambridge Trust Masters Studentship programme, Clare Hall is pleased to offer a co-funded studentship for entry in 2026 to students from any discipline.
 The studentships aim to enable the top-scoring applicants for one-year postgraduate study to benefit from part-cost awards of a variable amount but typically of £12,000 each towards their studies.

 Ivan D Jankovic PhD Studentship (for a Serbian national)

-A studentship providing full support (fees and maintenance) to a citizen of the Republic of Serbia to undertake doctoral studies in any subject at the University of Cambridge, tenable for up to three years.
+A studentship providing full support (fees and maintenance) to a citizen of the Republic of Serbia to undertake doctoral studies in any subject at the University of Cambridge, tenable for up to three years, with an additional six months of maintenance available upon application.
 Candidates applying for this studentship should make an application to the University of Cambridge for acceptance on a recognised PhD programme by the course deadline.
 It is a condition of the award that the successful candidate becomes a member of Clare Hall.

 Bursaries